mdsimpson/wordpress-plugin-shortcodes-actions-filters/readme.txt

 == Upgrade Notice ==

 = 2.0 =

-* Significant upgrade
-* Re-designed administration panel allow you to separate out your code, and activate/deactivate code items individually
-* Now can create shortcodes similar to (the no longer supported) PHP Shortcode Exec plugin
+Significant upgrade: now can create shortcodes and pull in shortcodes from Shortcode Exec PHP.
-* Can import your shortcodes from PHP Shortcode Exec plugin
+Can manage different pieces of code, having them individually activated or not.